(pexels.com)

 - Co-streaming will gain popularity for brands and provide marketing opportunities, even for those outside gaming and eSports.

 More than 6 out of 10 Internet users who watch eSports are between the ages of 16 and 35.
 The average age of a traditional sports fan is around 50; he’s 26 years old for e-sports.
-Esports fans largely constitute of a male audience (more than 85%), although female audiences are also growing.
+The fans largely constitute of a male audience (more than 85%), although female audiences are also growing.

 Marketing and eSports

-- Record breaking viewership, and growing
+- Record-breaking viewership, and growing

 - High audience engagement